 When I was a kid, my late aunt used to talk a lot about grass-fed meat.
-In fact, she would even start a fight if we bought meat other than grass fed ones.
+She would even start a fight if we bought meat other than grass-fed ones.

 What is Grass-fed Meat?

-Grass-fed meat is much leaner as well as higher in essential nutrients such as vitamins, antioxidants, and conjugated linoleic acid (CLA).
+Grass-fed meat is much leaner and higher in essential nutrients such as vitamins, antioxidants, and conjugated linoleic acid (CLA).
 Also, grass-fed meat has more omega 3 fatty acids than conventional meat.
-It is also less likely to contain bacteria that have become resistant to three or more classes of antibiotic.
+It is also less likely to contain bacteria that have become resistant to three or more classes of antibiotics.

 Though grass-fed meat is excellent in all these aspects, it doesn’t have an official definition.
-The grass-fed label indicates that the sheep or cattle have been fed with only their mother’s milk, and had greens and grass throughout their lives.
-Also, they were free to roam in pastures during their growing up years.
-However, the meat could also be from cattle who relatively for only a short time ate grass.
+The grass-fed label indicates that the sheep or cattle have been fed only their mother’s milk and had greens and grass throughout their lives.
+Also, they were free to roam in pastures during their growing-up years.
+However, the meat could also be from cattle who, relatively for only a short time, ate grass.
 If you want to be sure, go in for labels that say 100 percent grass-fed meat.

-It’s possible to find meat that is both grass fed and organic.
-The USDA requirements for organic meat include the animals should not be treated with antibiotics or hormones.
-They must be fed with organic, vegetarian foods and must be given access to outdoors.
+It’s possible to find meat that is both grass-fed and organic.
+The USDA requirements for organic meat include that animals should not be treated with antibiotics or hormones.
+They must be fed with organic, vegetarian foods and access the outdoors.
 But this type of meat tends to be a bit pricey.